2026 WAFES Conference

 5.3.
 Cancellation fees may be applied subject to clauses 17 and 18.

 5.4.
-Upon cancellation, the DFES Organiser may reallocate the Attendee’s place.
+Upon cancellation, the Organiser may reallocate the Event Attendee’s place.

 6. Late cancellation or non-attendance

 6.1.
-The DFES Organiser will make the following notifications in relation to late cancellations or non-attendance:
+The Organiser will make the following notifications in relation to late cancellations or non-attendance:

-a) For DFES volunteers: notification will be made to the relevant DFES District Officer and relevant BGU Manager.
+a) Volunteer Attendees: notification will be made to the relevant DFES District Officer and/or BGU Manager.

-b) For DFES staff: notification will be made to the relevant line manager.
+b) Staff Attendees: notification will be made to the relevant line manager.

 6.2.
-The DFES Organiser may deem those Attendees classified as late cancellations and non-attendances as ineligible to register for and attend future WAFES Conference or WAFES Awards events.
+The Organiser may deem those Event Attendees as late cancellations and non-attendances ineligible to register and attend future Events.

 7. Fees for late cancellation or non-attendance

 7.1.
-In addition to flight and accommodation cancellation costs (refer to clauses 17 and 18), Attendees deemed as late cancellations, or non-attendances may be held responsible for Event costs incurred by the DFES Organiser as indicated below:
+In addition to flight and accommodation cancellation costs (refer to clauses 17 and 18), Event Attendees deemed as late cancellations or non-attendances may be held responsible for Event costs incurred by the Organiser as indicated below.

 Event Fee